wayne-kirk-schmidt/sumologic-contentmap/README.md

 * extend to all global folders

-* extend output into CSV, JSON files in addition to STDOUT

 * incorporate support for credential managers, such as SSM

 * provide a lambda version of this